 He also talks about the four important aspects in practice which consists of the body, mind, emotional, and spiritual.

 Some questions and comments in this coaching call:

 - “I just purchased World Kirtan and I haven’t used it yet.
 I just downloaded it yesterday.
 I was hoping maybe you can talk a little about how to use it.
 I’ve never chanted before.
 I’ve meditated for quite some time, so I think it’s a little different.
 I noticed that the tracks are short, and so I’m saying to myself, 'Do I set these on a playlist and repeat them?'
 I’m just not sure on what to do.
 If for some reason I’m not going to do it out loud, I’m assuming that I will still get a great effect to it just by listening."

 - “There’s lots of people in chronic pain these days.
 Do you, by chance, plan to make specific audios to address these issues?”

-- “I had recently downloaded Reasonance, and I wanted to say I really like that and also appreciate that.
-It’s one of Javi’s projects because I really enjoyed when he was taking over the last year when you were on sabbatical -just a very grounded, sincere individual, and I got to meet him face to face.
+- “I really enjoyed when Javi was taking over the last year when you were on sabbatical -just a very grounded, sincere individual, and I got to meet him face to face.
 I haven’t dived into the new chant program yet, but in response to what Pam was saying and the gentleman’s question, I do find value in doing the chants silently.
 My husband says that I should not even be allowed to sing as part of the congregation.
 So, it’s interesting if I have got a headphone or something on, but I do find definite value in there that I have appreciated different practices like kundalini yoga where you are doing chanting and going into meditation because it’s certainly is a gateway and very grounding.”